convox/praxis-docs/content/_index.md

 class = "home"
 +++

+## Welcome

-Welcome to Convox, an application platform that unifies development, testing and deployment.
+Welcome to Convox, an application platform that offers perfect parity between development, testing and production environments.

-## How It Works

-Convox helps you build and deploy an app in minutes.
+Convox helps you build and deploy apps in minutes.
 It all starts with a `convox.yml`, a simple configuration file that describes everything about your app.
 This file is your blueprint for starting a development environment, running a test suite, and deploying to a reliable, scalable and cost-effective cloud architecture.

+With Convox, when it works on your laptop you can be certain it will work in production.
+No code or config changes required.

 {{% tabs %}}
 1. Configure